-5. Paycheck Protection Program
+4. Paycheck Protection Program

 Effective May 5, 2020, the Organization signed a \$105,187 Paycheck Protection Program (PPP) note agreement issued under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 The PPP is a loan designed to provide a direct incentive for organizations to keep their workers on the payroll.
 The Small Business Administration, an agency of the United States of America, will forgive the loans under certain circumstances relating to the retainage of employees, and if the money is specifically used for payroll, rent, mortgage interest, or utilities.
+The Organization elected to treat the loan proceeds as a conditional contribution in 2020, the period in which the expenses eligible for forgiveness were incurred.
+The Organization received full forgiveness in June of 2021.